 Dr. Linda Vakunta joins the Mayor’s Office to assist with housing and human services with more than a decade of experience in grassroots community engagement and program development, monitoring and evaluation work.
 She served as Program Director at the Chicago-based Heartland Alliance International (HAI), where she led, developed, and designed training programs for government, community, and non-governmental organizations to combat trafficking in persons.
 In recent years, she has worked as a researcher with Sustaining Natural Circle’s CDC funded grant on understanding impacts of opioid use among African American women in Madison.
-Dr. Vakunta is a founder and executive director of a Wisconsin-based nonprofit, led the development and growth of the organization during her decade-long (2009-2019) tenure.
+Dr. Vakunta, founding executive director of Project 1808, a Wisconsin-based nonprofit, led the development and growth of the organization during her decade-long (2009-2019) tenure.
 She was instrumental in the growth, success and global-local recognition of the group as an important player in transforming lives, enabling youth and adults, and building capacity in Sierra Leone through School-Community-University Partnership Models.
 She holds a PhD in Environmental Studies, a Master’s Degree in Rehabilitation Psychology and a Bachelor’s Degree in psychology from the University of Wisconsin-Madison.

 Deputy Mayor Reuben Sanon most recently served as the Communications and Diversity Strategist in the City of Sun Prairie, working closely with neighborhood navigators to engage and empower underserved communities.
 Previously, he served as a Program Director at the Morgridge Center for Public Service, pairing students with community organizations, creating, managing and maintaining relationships with 90+ community partner organizations across Dane County and presenting at state and national conferences on civic engagement best practices.
 Reuben speaks French and Portuguese and is a graduate of Madison's West High School and the University of Wisconsin-Madison.